by Theodora Goss

 Ask courage of the clockwork bird and follow where it tells you,

-the talking bird that maps the long brown road to heart’s desire.
+the talking bird that maps the endless road to heart’s desire.

 Pass by the groaning forests, and boars that speak in parables,